programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 folium.GeoJsonTooltip(['NAME','count'],aliases=['County:','N killed by Police:']).add_to(cp.geojson)

 ```
+## Add multiple data elements to the "property" dictionary

 This above example just reports the number of police killings reported.
 But this technique can be used to show multiple variables.
 The next example creates an information box that displays:
 * the name of the county (since this is already in the cp.GeoJson properties dictionary, it doesn't need to be added)
 * the county's population (this variable, and the next two, are in the `map_data_lookup` dataframe; they need to be added to the cp.GeoJson properties dictionary)